List of rulers of Wanga

 Muwanga III's son called Sakwa migrated to Bondo along the Lake Victoria basin.
 The other son Mutende, migrated southwards and settled in Kuria.
 The other four sons: Wamoyi, Wanga, Wekhoba and Mukoya moved to Tiriki after being invited by a cousin of them called Mukolwe who had settled earlier in Maragoli.

 It is related that later, Wanga secretly moved towards the West alone and arrived in a place called Imanga in South Wanga in Mumias West sub-county.

+A split of the royal clan occurred.
+The split started after Nabongo Osundwa died.
+One son Wamukoya remained in Mumias and the eldest son Kweyu relocated to Wanga Mukulu (Mumias East).

-Nakhisa in his research mentions a list of kings who ruled the Wanga as follows:
+The lineage of the Wanga Mukulu is as follows: Nabongo Kweyu son of Nabongo Osundwa.

+Nabongo Sakwa son of Nabongo Kweyu (signed the Anglo-German treaty with Dr. Carl Peters).

+Nabongo Lutomia Son of Nabongo Sakwa.

+Nabongo Rapando I son of Nabongo Lutomia.

+Nabongo William Wambani son of Rapando I.

+Nabongo Maurice Rapando II son of Nabongo William Wambani (Reigning King of Wanga Mukulu).